-In order however to make this possible, university-life has to be subjected to a radical change.
-Until now university-life presumed, that science grew up only from one homogeneous human consciousness, and that nothing but learning and ability determined whether you might claim a professorial chair or not.
-No-one thought of two lines of universities, opposed to one another on account of radical difference of principle.
-Since however the world-wide conflict between the Normalists and Abnormalists broke out in full force, the need of a division of university-life began to be felt more generally on both sides.
-The first in the field were, (I speak only of Europe), the unbelieving Normalists, who founded the Université Libre of Brussels.
-Before this in the same Belgium the Roman Catholic university of Louvain, in virtue of old traditions, had been placed in opposition to the neutraluniversities of Liege and Chent.
-In Switzerland a university arose at Freiburg, renowned, although yet young, as an embodiment of the Catholic principle.
+In order however to make this possible, universitylife has to be subjected again just as in the days when Calvinism began its splendid career, to a radical change.
+Of late university-life all over the world presumed, that science grew up only from one homogeneous human consciousness, and that nothing but learning and ability determined whether you might claim a professorial chair or not.
+No-one thought, like William the Silent when he founded the Leyden University over against that of Leuven, of two lines of universities, opposed to one another on account of radical difference of principle.
+Since however the world-wide conflict between the Normalists and Abnormalists broke out in full force, the need of a division of university-life began again to be felt more generally on both sides.
+The first in the field were, (I speak only of Europe), the unbelieving Normalists themselves, who founded the Université Libre of Brussels.
+Before this in the same Belgium the Roman Catholic university of Louvain, in virtue of old traditions, had been placed in opposition to the neutral-universities of Liege and Ghent.
+In Switzerland a university arose at Freiburg, renowned, although yet young, as an embodiment of the Roman Catholic principle.
 In Great Britain the same principle is followed in Dublin.
-In France, Catholic faculties are pitted against the faculties of the State institutions.
+In France, Roman Catholic faculties are pitted against the faculties of the State institutions.
 And also in the Netherlands Amsterdam saw the birth of the Free University, for the general cultivation of the sciences on the foundation of the Calvinistic principle.